Materiality

 Initiatives and Targets/KPIs for Risks and Opportunities Related to Important Issues (Materiality) for the Ajinomoto Group

-The following are initiatives and targets/KPIs for the six Material Themes currently being addressed by the Ajinomoto Group ((1) Achievement of a sustainable global environment, (2) Achievement of well-being through food, (3) Contribution to advanced medicine and prevention, (4) Contribution to the evolution of a Smart Society, (5) Respect for diverse values and human rights, (6) Reinforcement of our management foundation).
-The risks and opportunities presented here are a simple summary of the major risks and opportunities provided above, and the numbers in parentheses indicate the corresponding category numbers for the same.
+The following are initiatives and targets/KPIs for the six Material Themes currently being addressed by the Ajinomoto Group ((1) Achievement of a sustainable global environment, (2) Achievement of well-being through food, (3) Contribution to advanced medicine and prevention, (4) Contribution to the evolution of a Smart Society, (5) Respect for diverse values and human rights, (6) Reinforcement of our management foundation A).
+The risks and opportunities presented here are a simple summary of the major risks and opportunities provided above, and the letters in parentheses indicate the corresponding category code for the same.

-(Numbers in parentheses indicate the corresponding category numbers for the aforementioned major risks and opportunities)
+) represent opportunities.
+Letters in parentheses indicate the corresponding categories for the aforementioned major risks and opportunities.)

 ---|---|---|---|